Click HERE to watch video.

 Your business is not a public tasked with educating everyone.
 You are not a social worker.
 You are not a public service announcement.
 You started your business or your to do great work, contribute to your community, and feed your family.

 If your business builds widgets, there is little sense wasting your time talking to people who want to buy grommets.
-Determining the difference between a good and bad client is a big step on your road to .
+Determining the difference between a good and bad client is a big step on your road to success.

 Skip to content